-Lastly, the environment.
+During the year, the Sesa group made further investments in sustainability and environmental protection, with the development of responsible management programmes for natural resources and the provision of services in the green IT sector.
 We are committed to the sustainable use of energy factors for the protection of the environment around us.
 The Sesa Group undertakes to promote, as part of its activities, the rational use of resources and the search for innovative solutions to ensure constant energy savings.
-The application of environmentally friendly technologies and the involvement of employees and suppliers in this respect is part of our daily activity.
+The application of environmentally friendly technologies and the involvement of employees and stakeholders in this respect is part of our daily activity.